alantanlc/blog/posts/kafka/README.md

 ### Decouple Consumption and Processing

-Have one or more `consumer threads` that do all data consumption and hands off records to a pool of `processor thread` that actually handle the record processing.
+Have one or more `consumer threads` that do all data consumption and hand off records to a pool of `processor thread` that actually handle the record processing.

 ```java
 public class Consumer {